sourabhsen/shopping-Cart/README.md

 # Basic e-commerce cart application built with React & Redux

-This simple application prototype shows how we can use React and Redux to build a friendly user experience with instant visual updates.
+This simple shopping cart application prototype shows how we can use React and Redux to build a friendly user experience with instant visual updates.

 ## Demo